canopas/animated_reorderable_list/README.md

 # flutter_motion_list

-A Flutter Listview with simple implementation with animation and smooth transition.
+A Flutter Animated Listview with simple implementation with animation and smooth transition.

 ## Features